 Typically I work in multiple layers of wax, encapsulating images in every layer.
 Partially veiled words, shapes, and images are glimpses into a visual journal, which can be excavated by the viewer.
 Often, a patina of age suggests an historical context—the painting as relic.

 In a recent series I have parred down the content to simple shapes and marks in order to focus on the physicality of the wax: exploring surface and color without the distraction of representational imagery.

 A reoccurring interest has been to encapsulate found and treasured items in waxed tea-bags.

-In addition to encapsulating found and treasured items in waxed tea-bags and exploring the color relationship found on a pair of boots, my interest of the past year has been to work with the paper directly on the heating unit allowing the transmutation of warm paint and pigment.
+Some of the pieces included here are works on paper.
+I place the paper directly on a heated palette, allowing the transmutation of warm paint and pigment into the paper fibers.
 This method demands spontaneity, and though I start with a loosely defined theme, I allow digression and distraction.

 Lives and works in Brooklyn, NY